 I know it’s all easier said than done.
 I know that the mountain of tasks that I begin each day with will not be as forgiving as my husband.
-I know that my five-year-old will have a complete and total meltdown if his ghostbustersters t-shirt isn’t washed in time for show and share, and I know the groceries won’t buy themselves.
-But it’s become far too easy to put my marriage on the back burner and let our lives pass us by, and that, my friends, is a scary thought.
+I know that my five-year-old will have a complete and total meltdown if his Ghostbusters t-shirt isn’t washed in time for show and share, and I know the groceries won’t buy themselves.
+But it’s become far too easy to put my marriage on the back burner and let our lives pass us by.
+And that, my friends, is a scary thought.

 I don’t know what that looks like; I’m still trying to figure it all out.
-But today I will start thinking intentionally about myself and about how I can be the best version of me possible.
+But today I will start thinking intentionally about how I can be the best version of myself possible.
 I will start thinking about my relationship and about which hat I am wearing.
 And I will begin to look for ways that I can build up my marriage and be a good mom.
-Heck, I might even ditch the cracker barrel t-shirt.
+Heck, I might even ditch the Cracker Barrel t-shirt!

-So think about it.
-Which hat are you wearing?
+So think about it… Which hat are you wearing the most?
 Where do you and your spouse find yourselves today?
 I know I can do better.
 I want to do better.
 And with a little self-reflection and a lot of intention, I think that I can be!

 We deserve the best marriage possible, and I’m excited about the journey.
 I have no idea what it looks like, but I think recognizing the need is the first step.
 I promise to share all that self-reflection and growth as it comes, and I hope you’ll come along and share your own!